 The following screenshot shows the opening screen with the settings pane displayed.

 The following screenshot shows the results after a search of the selected folder for males between the ages of 50 and 70.
 The thumbnails are generated by the Computer Vision service from the images that matched the search criteria.
 Notice the tool tip on the top right image showing the caption from Computer Vision's analysis of the image.
 The metrics displayed below the thumbnails show the

 - number of image files (bmp, gif, jpg, and png) in the folder

 - live processing count

-- number of image files containing a face (must show both eyes to be detected)
+- number of image files containing a face

 - number of images with faces that match the search criteria